thomasclarke1969/documentation/guide/ios/push-notifications.md

 Click on the `+` button in the upper right corner to create a new provisioning profile.

+Select "iOS App Development" as your profile if you are still in development.
+If you are ready to submit you will need to select "Ad Hoc" or "App Store".

+Select the App ID for your application.

+Add the appropriate test devices to the profile.

+Name the provisioning profile.
+We just using a descriptive name such as "<app name> <profile type>".

+Generate the profile, and download it to your local machine.

+Double click on the downloaded profile to install it.

 If you have already created a Provisioning Profile in the past you will need to refresh it once you've created your Push Certificate.